-Training on the regulatory system of the Decree and the Model must be appropriately calibrated and diversified according to the recipients and must be provided on an ongoing basis; it is provided by the CEO, with the operational support of the relevant corporate functions and under the supervision of the Supervisory Board, which establishes the program at the beginning of each financial year.
-All documentation pertaining to training must be kept by the Chief Administrative Officer.
+Training on the regulatory system of the Decree and the Model must be appropriately calibrated and diversified according to the recipients and must be provided on an ongoing basis; it is taken care of by the Administrative Body, with the operational support of the head of Human Resources and under the supervision of the Supervisory Board, which establishes the program at the beginning of each financial year.
+All documentation pertaining to training must be kept by the head of Human Resources.